nlogx/Warehouse/README.md

 # Warehouse
-A warehouse simulation that handles the selection and loading of fascia for bumpers on minivans.
+A warehouse assembling line simulation that handles the selecting and loading/unloading process of fascias on minivans.

 - Dependency Injection
 - MVC Push Model